 At the end of the day, people see tribute bands to have a good time.
 The tribute artists aren’t trying to rip off the originals.
 They just want to have a good time and hope the crowd has a good time too.

-If you haven’t seen a tribute band yet, don’t knock it 'till you try it.
-Check out our upcoming shows to see if there’s a tribute band touring near you.
+If you haven’t seen a tribute band yet, don’t knock it 'till you try it. legends in concert upcoming shows to see if there’s a tribute band touring near you.

 2468 North Jerusalem Road Suite # 15,